AlexTWS/IaC-2/2.scalable_website/README.md

   * Launch configuration for the auto scaling group
   * Auto scaling group associated with the target group that spans from 2 to 4 instances for scalability, and spread across 2 subnets for high availability
   * Security groups for the load balancer and target group

+When finished, navigate to the load balancer's address to visit the web page.